 Proetta & Oliver is an experienced Mercer County criminal defense firm.
 We defend clients accused of various criminal offenses, including theft by deception, robbery, burglary, shoplifting, terroristic threats, aggravated assault and money laundering.
 Our attorneys are ready and willing to fight to protect your rights.
 If you would like to come into our office for a free initial consultation, then please contact us directly at (609)789-0779.
 We defend clients charged with theft by deception in the Mercer County Superior Courthouse, the Lawrence Municipal Court, the Princeton Municipal Court, the Hamilton Municipal Court, the East Windsor Municipal Court and the Trenton Municipal Court.

-Theft by Deception Attorneys in Trenton NJ
+How Serious is a Theft by Deception Charge in Mercer County NJ